Goontown/GetIPfromHostname/README.md

 # GetIPfromHostname

-Supply a textfile with hostnames and the script will try and resolve it into an ip adress and output the data into a file called results.txt
+Supply a textfile with hostnames and the script will try and resolve it into an ip adress and output the data into a file called results.csv

 Example: Python3 GetIP.py listofhostnames.txt